ysthakur/CMSC320-Notes/Final Review.md

 	- Cons:
 		- Needs people to watch stuff, can't handle new/niche stuff (cold start problem)

-Questions:
-1. What is the cold start problem, and how can we fix it?
+Challenges:
-It's when you have a new user or a new item that you don't have any data on.
+- Cold start problem: You have a new user or a new item that you don't have any data on
-If it's a new user that you don't have data on, you can ask them to provide some preferences when signing up for your service, or you can just begin by recommending popular/random items to them.
+	- If it's a new user that you don't have data on, you can ask them to provide some preferences when signing up for your service, or you can just begin by recommending popular/random items to them.
-If it's a new item that no one's seen, you can use content-based systems, or you can randomly recommend new items to people.
+	- If it's a new item that no one's seen, you can use content-based systems, or you can randomly recommend new items to people.
-2. How can we tell if our recommendation algorithm is working well?
-What unique challenges does evaluating a recommendation algorithm present?
-==todo answer this==
+- Popularity bias
+	- If you use collaborative filtering, it's possible that some movies are watched by practically everyone, while most are only watched by a handful
+	- So those popular movies will keep being recommended while the unpopular ones will rarely/never be recommended
+	- Like the cold start problem, using content-based filtering can help
+- Evaluation:
+	- If someone didn't rate a movie or even watch it, you have no way to tell if they enjoyed it or would have enjoyed it
+	- ==todo read through evaluation section, there's more stuff there==